Toteya/alx-low_level-programming/0x14-bit_manipulation/README.md

 # 0x14.
 C - Bit manipulation
+How to manipulate bits and use bitwise operators

 ## Tasks:
 * -0.
 Write a function that converts a binary number to an unsigned int.